Grillaholics, if you’re like me, then you are well familiar with the love-hate relationship that comes with owning a gas grill.

 Method 3: Aluminum Foil Smoke Ball

 The final method for smoking food on a gas grill is for those who prefer the DIY options over the store bought options.
 This method is essentially a way to make a makeshift smoker box using aluminum foil with holes poked in it.

 For specific instructions on creating your own aluminum foil smoke ball, check out this tutorial!

 While this option is potentially cheaper than a smoker box, it is a temporary solution rather than a permanent one.
 However, that makes it a great option for trying out smoking for the first time without committing to purchasing the necessary supplies.
 Just make sure you use a long pair of grilling tongs like you can find in our Grilling Tool Set if you're adding it to the flames directly.

 And there you have it!
-All of this methods are Grillaholics approved and guaranteed to help you bring that delicious smoky flavor to whatever you grill!
+All of these methods are Grillaholics approved and guaranteed to help you bring that delicious smoky flavor to whatever you grill!
 We hope we were able to help, and would love to hear from you on our Facebook page!
 And as always, cheers to being a Grillaholic.